S73ph4n/joplin_make_all_links/README.md

 This plugin searches the current note for mentions of other notes, then makes the corresponding links.
 Just click the new icon in the toolbar.

+This plugin is experimental and comes with absolutely no warranty of any kind.
+Use at your own risk.

 ### Before
 ![](screenshot_before.png)
 ### After clicking the icon